ASUS-AICS/LibMultiLabel/docs/cli/nn.rst

     a
     an

-For the validation process in the training procedure, you can evaluate the model with a set of evaluation metrics.
+For validation, you can evaluate the model with a set of evaluation metrics.
 Set ``monitor_metrics`` to define what you want to print on the screen.
-The argument ``val_metric`` is the metric for picking the best model.
-Example:
+The argument ``val_metric`` is the metric for selecting the best model.
+Namely, the model occurred at the epoch with the best validation metric is returned after training.
+If you do not specify a validation set in the configuration file via ``val_path`` or training-validation split ratio via ``val_size``, we will split the training data into training and validation set with an 80-20 split.

 .. code-block:: yaml